Brkns93/whatgpt/README.md

 ## Dependencies
 - You have to register for a WhatsApp phone number through Twilio, free tier includes a Sandbox. (https://www.twilio.com/docs/whatsapp/tutorial/requesting-access-to-whatsapp)
 - After registiration you should configure webhook through settings.
 Enter http://{YOUR_PUBLIC_IP}/twilio-webhook to **"When a message comes in"** input.
+- You have to get your OpenAI API key from the platform.

 ## Installation
 You should configure the **.env** file before starting the application.
 Copy the **wptwilioapp/.env.config** file as **wptwilioapp/.env** and fill the secrets from Twilio and OpenAI.
 Pull this repo and run `install.sh`.
 This script will install necessary tools and start the application.